RRR

 RRR was considered one of the ten best films of the year by the National Board of Review, making it only the second non-English language film ever to make it to the list.
 The song "Naatu Naatu" won the Oscar for Best Original Song at the 95th Academy Awards, making it the first song from an Asian film to win in this category.
 The win made RRR the first and only Indian feature film to win an Academy Award.
 The film became the third Indian film and first Telugu film to receive nominations at the Golden Globe Awards, including Best Foreign Language Film, and won Best Original Song for "Naatu Naatu", making it the first Indian (as well as the first Asian) nominee to win the award.
 RRR also won the awards for Best Foreign Language Film and Best Song at the 28th Critics' Choice Awards.
 At the 69th National Film Awards, the film won six awards, including Best Popular Feature Film, Best Music Direction (Keeravani) and Best Male Playback Singer (Kaala Bhairava for "Komuram Bheemudo").
-RRR also fetched the state Telangana Gaddar Film Award for Best Feature Film.
+RRR also fetched the state Telangana Gaddar Film Awards for Best Feature Film.